Central Tibet Tour 8 Days Map

 If symptoms persist, the only remedy is to descend to a lower elevation as soon as possible.
 Always listen to your body.

-Travel Insurance for Tibet
+Travel Insurance for Central Tibet Tour:

 Given the high-altitude nature of Tibet, it is highly recommended to have travel insurance that covers medical emergencies, accidents, and helicopter rescues if needed.
 It should also cover evacuations, tour cancellations, and any unexpected travel disruptions.